I have raised both freshwater and tropical fish. I'm pleased to share my experience, especially with beginners.

 Compared to other barbs, gold barbs are relatively calm.
-Tiger barbs, tinfoil barbs and rosy barbs are also very popular fish, but can be nippy and pushy with smaller or slower tank mates.
+Tiger barbs, tinfoil barbs, and rosy barbs are also very popular fish, but they can be nippy and pushy with smaller or slower tank mates.
 The gold barb mixes well with cherry barbs, green Chinese barbs, smaller danios, and small- to medium-sized tetras.

 Gold barbs may still nip at flowing fins, so be careful if mixing them with bettas, sailfin mollies, angelfish, or other large-finned fish.
 While these smaller barbs are not considered aggressive, they are nippy and sometimes destructive of plants and decorations.
 They're best described as "semi-aggressive" and should be mixed with other similarly sized fish that are short-finned and fast.

 All types of barbs are egg scatterers, which means that they will lay their eggs all over the aquarium.
 They will also eat their own eggs if given the chance.
 If you really want the eggs to mature and hatch, you may have to set up a tank specifically for breeding your gold barbs.

 Outfit your breeding tank with medium-height, dense foliage—either broad-leafed live plants or artificial plants.
 Alternatively, try placing a sheet of plastic canvas about 1" from the bottom of the tank, or use marbles in the tank so that most of the eggs fall down out of reach of the adult fish.

 Once your breeding tank is prepared, place one pair of gold barbs in the tank.
 Females are a little larger and rounder than males, while males tend to have brighter colors and might have pink or reddish bellies when they're ready to breed.
 Barbs usually spawn around dawn and must be removed as quickly as possible after they lay their eggs.